 Up next is the band’s ninth album from 1986.
 By this point, conflicts between members had gotten even worse which resulted in both Joey and Johnny writing and even performing less.
 Dee Dee, who was the main songwriter on this album performs vocals on several songs and drummer Richie even wrote some material, being the first drummer since Tommy to do so.
 The album did rather well commercially with four of its singles managing to chart in the United Kingdom.

-The members dislike of each other is a clear and prevalent lyrical theme on many of the songs.
+The members’ dislike of each other is a clear and prevalent lyrical theme in many of the songs.
 However, the standout track is one that saw the normally apolitical Ramones criticize the Reagan administration- “Bonzo Goes to Bitburg” something which in itself caused conflict with Johnny voicing his disagreement with the song’s message.

 5 – Leave Home

 As far as songs go on this album, there are a lot of classic cuts on offer.
-It has a mixture of poppy and raw sounding numbers, the classics that stand out being “Pinhead,” “Gimme Gimme Shock Treatment” and “Sheena is a Punk Rocker.”
-The album was well received, with many critics remaking that it was similar sounding to its predecessor but sounded better.
+It has a mixture of poppy and raw-sounding numbers, the classics that stand out being “Pinhead,” “Gimme Gimme Shock Treatment” and “Sheena is a Punk Rocker.”
+The album was well received, with many critics remarking that it was similar sounding to its predecessor but sounded better.
 Despite this, it only peaked at number 148 on the Billboard Charts.

 4 – End of the Century

-After establishing themselves with the first four albums in the late 70’s as the creators of punk, the turn of the 80’s saw The Ramones attempting to achieve genuine mainstream success with 1980’s End of the Century.
+After establishing themselves with the first four albums in the late 70s as the creators of punk, the turn of the 80s saw The Ramones attempting to achieve genuine mainstream success with the 1980s End of the Century album.
 In order to succeed with this, they enlisted the help of legendary producer Phil Spector.

 Despite a reportedly crazy recording experience which was largely caused by Spector’s mad personality (he was many years later charged with murder) the result paid off rather well.
-It was their highest charting album reaching number 44 in the Billboard charts.
-Cuts of the album which show the bands ability to create classic pop hits include “Rock n’roll High school” and “Do you Remember Rock n’roll Radio?”
+It was their highest charting album reaching number 44 on the Billboard charts.
+Cuts of the album which show the band’s ability to create classic pop hits include “Rock n’Roll High School” and “Do You Remember Rock n’Roll Radio?”

 3 – Road to Ruin

 Road to Ruin was the band’s fourth album released in 1978 which saw Tommy, who had now been replaced by Marky, handling production duties.
-Here The Ramones brought what was always their main musical influence to the forefront: classic 60’s pop music.
-The albums songs are all very catchy and show that the band were much more about melody than many of their noisy punk contemporaries.
-Standout Tracks include “I Wanna Be Sedated” and “I Just wanna Have something to Do.”
+Here The Ramones brought what was always their main musical influence to the forefront: classic ’60s pop music.
+The album’s songs are all very catchy and show that the band was much more about melody than many of their noisy punk contemporaries.
+Standout Tracks include “I Wanna Be Sedated” and “I Just Wanna Have Something to Do.”

 2 – Rocket to Russia